githubnext/blocks/README.md

 ## Show me the Blocks demo!

-We've created an app at: [github-blocks.vercel.app](https://github-blocks.vercel.app/) that let's you view your files and repositories with different Blocks.
+We've created an app at: [next-devex-blocks.azurewebsites.net/](https://next-devex-blocks.azurewebsites.net/) that lets you view your files and repositories with different Blocks.

 > 💡 If you're reading this on the app, you're looking at a Block right now!
 This is a Markdown Block that is rendering the content of the `README.md` file.